Dale Earnhardt Jr.: Concussion

 On the morning of October 11, 2012, Hendrick Motorsports announced that Earnhardt would have to sit out the Bank of America 500 at Charlotte and the Hollywood Casino 400 at Kansas due to a concussion from a 25-car crash on the last lap at Talladega on October 7, 2012.
 That weekend, Earnhardt finished 20th at Talladega when he took a hard lick in a crash after making contact with Bobby Labonte.
 Prior to this, Earnhardt had suffered a concussion during an August 29 test at Kansas Speedway.
 Regan Smith was announced to replace him at those two races.
 Prior to the concussion, Earnhardt had competed in 461 consecutive races, dating back to the 1999 Atlanta event.
-The 2012 Bank of America 500 marked the first race since the 1979 Southern 500 that an Earnhardt had not competed in the Sprint Cup Series as Dale Earnhardt had competed in every race from that one up until his death in the 2001 Daytona 500.
+The 2012 Bank of America 500 marked the first race since the 1979 Southern 500 that an Earnhardt had not competed in the Sprint Cup Series, as Dale Earnhardt had competed in every race from that one up until his death in the 2001 Daytona 500.
 On October 23, 2012, Earnhardt was cleared for the Tums Fast Relief 500 at Martinsville after missing two races.
 He started strong in the race, but a late race spin with Carl Edwards placed for a 21st-place finish.
 His first top ten finish after returning to the track was a seventh-place finish at Texas.
-At Phoenix, Earnhardt fought an ill-handling car, and finished 21st.
-At the season finale, at Homestead-Miami Speedway, Earnhardt would finish 10th.
-This was his first top 10 finish at the 1.5-mile track, and his 20th of the season.
-He closed the season 12th in the final standings.
-On November 29, 2012, it was announced that Earnhardt won the NMPA Most Popular Driver Award for the 10th consecutive year.
-This tied Bill Elliott's streak of 10 consecutive wins in the award.
+At Phoenix, Earnhardt fought an ill-handling car and finished 21st.
+At the season finale, at Homestead-Miami Speedway, Earnhardt would finish tenth.
+This was his first top-ten finish at the 1.5-mile track and his twentieth of the season.
+He closed the season twelfth in the final standings.
+On November 29, 2012, it was announced that Earnhardt won the NMPA Most Popular Driver Award for the tenth consecutive year.
+This tied Bill Elliott's streak of ten consecutive wins in the award.